 Blenny is a wide ranging – and at times confusing – classification of fish species which are found around the British Isles.
-Blennies are small, shallow water fish which are usually classed as mini species by UK anglers.
+Blennies are small fish which live in shallow, sheltered inshore waters and are usually classed as a mini species by UK anglers.
 Most blenny species can be distinguished by their single dorsal fin, which runs the full length of the body and has a distinctive notch in the centre which can make it look like two separate fins.
-However, a number of related species (which are not members of the Blenniidae family) are often classified as blennies and are therefore included on this page.
+However, a number of related species (which are not members of the Blenniidae family) are often commonly referred to as blennies by anglers and are therefore included on this page.

 The more common species such as the tompot blenny and common blenny (also known as the shanny) have their own profiles on this site, as do species which sometimes have the blenny name applied to them such as the eelpout (which is also known as the Viviparous Blenny) and the snake blenny.